-Children with superficial skin injury were treated conservatively after the removal of the hair tourniquet with care of the local wound, utilizing antibiotics and anti-inflammatory medications.
+Children with those of superficial skin injury were treated conservatively after the removal of the hair tourniquet with care of local wound, utilizing antibiotics and anti-inflammatory medications.
 After the removal of the hair tourniquet, the decision to perform surgical intervention was delayed for at least 03 months [14].
 The repair process followed general principles for these cases.
 In grade 2 injuries, a complete release of the constriction ring involved dorsal dissection, excision of whole fibrous/scared tissue, margin dissection of the fistula, edge trimming and transverse closure of the urethral defect using interrupted 6/0 PDS suture.
-The penis was degloved, the glans split on the ventral side, and a second layer of coverage with skin and subcutaneous tissue flap to the urethral suture line was performed.
+The penis was degloved, the glans split on the ventral side, and a second layer of coverage with a skin and subcutaneous tissue flap to the urethral suture line was performed.
 The flap was advanced between the open wings of the split glans.
-For children with grade 3 injuries, dissection around the proximal and distal ends of the urethra and corpus spongiosum was conducted, followed by direct endto-end anastomosis of both ends of the urethra by using interrupted 6/0 PDS suture, encompassing both the spongiosum and urethra.
-The glans were then reunited to the corpus cavernosum with PDS 5/0.
-Dressings were maintained for 1 week, and the urethral catheter was removed on the 10th postoperative day, followed by The patient was followed in the outdoor clinic at 1 month, 3 months, 6 months, and then yearly.
-Parents were given instructions on wound care and were asked to observe the child's urinary stream.
-During each visit, a thorough evaluation of the wound was performed, and parents were requested to provide a video of the child's voiding to assess the urinary stream.
-The successful repair was determined by achieving a proper urinary flow from the external urethral meatus at the tip of the glans and attaining an excellent cosmetic appearance with no evidence of a constriction ring.
+For children with grade 3 injuries, dissection around proximal and distal ends of urethra and corpus spongiosum was conducted, followed by direct end-to-end anastomosis of both end of urethra by using interrupted 6/0 PDS suture, encompassing both the spongiosum and urethra.
+The glans was then reunited to the corpus cavernosum with PDS 5/0.
+Dressings were maintained for 1 week, and the urethral catheter was removed on the 10th postoperative day, followed by wound care using polymyxin B topical ointment.